 2009 A kitchen facility in Msobomvu is constructed and equipped to feed the children’s shelter along with those in the community who are hungry and without food.

-2010 Kelly losses his leg in a tragic accident near the black township of Khayamondi.
+2010 Kelly loses his leg in a tragic accident near the black township of Khayamondi.
 After 3 additional surgeries on Kelly’s leg, he returned to the rural villages to minister.

 2011 Archbishop Tutu and Kelly start meeting on a regular basis, and the fellowship has begun.
 The US State Department gives Kelly and Kathy an achievement award for 25 years of service in helping the disadvantaged people of Africa.